 For example, in the past, cities used coin and card machines to collect parking fees.
 Nowadays, payments are made digitally by using apps provided by third parties.
 This was facilitated by cities establishing ecosystems to share data and transactions, rather than sourcing a digital app solution and providing the service themselves.

 The result today is a better service to citizens and faster transformation to digital services, which results in moneysaving for the city.
-In other words, the experiment has been beneficial to all parties in the ecosystem.
+In other words, all parties in the ecosystem have benefitted.

 Figure 2.4.1 Digital parking ecosystem